tinymce/tinymce-docs/enterprise/server/configure.md

 {{site.requires_jsscwar_230v}}

 The Link-checker normally relies on the `HEAD` response.
-If this setting is `true`, the link-checker will fall-back to `GET` responses.
+If `fallback-to-get` is `true`, the link-checker may issue a `GET` request in addition to the `HEAD` request to verify a link.
 When `true`, the Link checker can correctly identify working URLs that return non-standard `HEAD` replies.
-This setting can lead to performance issues when enabled (`true`) and is set to `false` by default.
+Enabling the `fallback-to-get` setting can lead to server performance issues and is set to `false` by default.

 For example: